GoogleChrome/developer.chrome.com/site/en/articles/scroll-driven-animations/index.md

 To define a range, you must set a range-start and range-end.
 Each consists of range-name _(see list above)_ and a range-offset to determine the position within that range-name.
 The range-offset is typically a percentage ranging from `0%` to `100%` but you can also specify a fixed length such as `20em`.

-For example, if you want to run an animation from the moment a subject is entering, choose `entry 0%` as the range-start.
+For example, if you want to run an animation from the moment a subject enters, choose `entry 0%` as the range-start.
 To have it finished by the time the subject has entered, choose `entry 100%` as a value for the range-end.

 In CSS, you set this using the `animation-range` property.
 Example: